-The Ninth Circuit has not specifically considered a case involving the use of fabricated evidence to prosecute when a criminal defendant was acquitted, or the charges dismissed.
-However, other courts have held that such evidence may not be used to prosecute or convict an individual.
-See, e.g., Devereaux, 263 F.3d. at 1075 ("the knowing use by the prosecution of perjured testimony in order to secure a criminal conviction violates the Constitution"); Cole v.
+County and various law enforcement officers.
+The court said "regardless of the plaintiff's innocence or guilt, that "[i]t would be anomalous to turn away a plaintiff who has been injured by deliberately fabricated evidence simply because that evidence alone was not sufficient to cause the conviction - the right to a fair trial is impinged either way."
+Id. at 573.
+Other courts have held that such evidence may not be used to prosecute or convict an individual.
+Devereaux, 263 F.3d. at 1075 ("the knowing use by the prosecution of perjured testimony in order to secure a criminal conviction violates the Constitution"); Cole v.
 Carson, 802 F.3d 752, 768 (5th Cir.2015) ("a victim of intentional fabrication of evidence by officials is denied due process when he is either convicted or acquitted").
 Thus, the instruction should be modified depending on whether the plaintiff was criminally charged, prosecuted, or convicted based on fabricated evidence.
 This instruction includes prosecution as a means to satisfy the three elements for a trial court to consider.

 "Typically, in constitutional tort cases the '[f]iling of a criminal complaint immunizes investigating officers . . . because it is presumed that the prosecutor filing the complaint exercised independent judgment in determining that probable cause for an accused's arrest exists at that time."
-Caldwell v.
-City & Cnty. of San Francisco, 889 F.3d 1105, 1115 (9th Cir.
-2018) (quoting Smiddy v.
+Caldwell, 889 F.3d at 1115 (quoting Smiddy v.
 Varney, 665 F.2d 261, 266 (9th Cir.
 1981), overruled on other grounds by Beck v.
 City of Upland, 527 F.3d 853, 865 (9th Cir.
 2008)).
 However, the presumption can be overcome if a plaintiff establishes that officers "either presented false evidence to or withheld crucial information from the prosecutor."
-Id. at 1116.
+Caldwell, 889 F.3d at 1116.
 At that point, "the analysis reverts back to a normal causation question" and the issue again becomes whether the constitutional violation caused the plaintiff's harm.
 Id.